GRADUATE SYLLABUS POLICY

 The syllabus is not limited to these required and recommended components.
 See Resource Links and Best Practices for Graduate Syllabi for links and additional information on instructional support and constructing effective syllabi.
 See Optional syllabus materials - student resources for additional information.

 In classes that are co-convened with undergraduate classes (400/500-level classes), the instructor may either have a single syllabus for the jointly convened class or separate syllabi for the graduate and undergraduate offerings.
-If a single syllabus is used it must meet the requirements of both the Undergraduate and Graduate syllabus policies and must clearly distinguish between graduate and undergraduate learning goals, requirements, and work expectations.
+If a single syllabus is used it must meet the requirements of both the Undergraduate and Graduate syllabus policies and must clearly distinguish between graduate and undergraduate learning outcomes, requirements, and work expectations.